shubh1777/shubh1777/README.md

 👋 Hi, I’m @shubh1777
 - 👀 I’m interested in Data Science and A.I.
-- 💞️ I’m looking to collaborate on Machine Learning projects.
+- 💞️ I’m looking to collaborate on Machine Learning and Web Development projects.
+- 📫 How to reach me **sr766368@gmail.com**

 [![An image of @shubh1777's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/shubh1777)](https://holopin.io/@shubh1777)
 # Hello there! 👋